 Research about the connection between radon gas and lung cancer has gained more attention in recent years.
-But there's good news: radon levels can be reduced significantly, and Erickson Foundation Supportworks can help.
+But there's good news: radon levels can be reduced significantly, and Erickson Foundation Solutions can help.

-As a member of the National Radon Defense network of radon mitigation experts, Erickson Foundation Supportworks is a certified and trained radon mitigation expert in New Hampshire.
+As a member of the National Radon Defense network of radon mitigation experts, Erickson Foundation Solutions is a certified and trained radon mitigation expert in New Hampshire & Massachusetts.
 Contact us today for more information about radon testing and our radon reduction services.

 Radon is a naturally occurring radioactive gas that has become the second-leading cause of lung cancer -- second only to cigarette smoke.